 Cross-infection is the transmission of an infection from one person with cystic fibrosis (CF) to another, which means two people with the condition should never meet face to face.
 Find out more about our guidelines for reducing the risk of cross-infection at events.

 As there are a number of different infections, each with its own range of symptoms and long-term health risks, the risk posed by cross-infection can be very serious.

 Cross-infection at outdoor events

-There is less risk of transmission of bugs in an outdoor environment, but meeting indoors, travelling with other people with cystic fibrosis, or spending time with them socially carries a high level of risk.
+There is less risk of transmission of bugs in an outdoor environment, but the risk is reduced, not eradicated.
+Meeting indoors, sharing travel arrangements with other people with cystic fibrosis, or spending time with them socially carries a high level of risk.
 The risk of cross-infection increases the longer people with CF are in close proximity to one another.